Redeemer University: Residence

+Townhouse

 Incoming students typically live in the Townhouse residences at Redeemer, located at Calvin Court, Luther Court, and Cranmer Court.
 There are 43 two-storey townhouse residences in all, each with four bedrooms, two bathrooms, a full kitchen, a dining room, a living room, and a basement.
 Features of a Townhouse residence are a furnished common area, dining/living room, and bedrooms, wireless and cable Internet access, local telephone access, self-locking doors and campus security patrol of campus 24/7, Residence Advisor or Housing Advisor, porch, coin laundry facilities, and parking space.